Tips for Medication Compliance for Seniors

 Creating a structured routine is one of the most effective tips for medication compliance.
 A consistent schedule helps reduce confusion, improve medication adherence, and make daily care feel more manageable.
 When medications become part of a predictable routine, patients are less likely to miss doses or take them incorrectly.

 Written schedules or calendars can also support consistency.
 Keeping a visible checklist or medication log allows patients to track what has been taken and when, reducing uncertainty throughout the day.
 Some patients find it helpful to place this list in a commonly used area, such as the kitchen or bedside table.
-For those who travel or have changing routines, planning ahead is essential.
+For those who travel or have changing routines, planning is essential.
 Packing medications in advance and maintaining a set schedule across time zones helps prevent missed or delayed doses.

 Refill management is another important part of maintaining a routine.
 Running out of medication can interrupt treatment and create unnecessary risk.
 Requesting refills early, setting pharmacy reminders, or using automatic refill services can help ensure a steady supply.